LHCGreg/dbsc/README.md

 When creating or updating a database, dbsc allows you to import data from another database.
 When the database being created or updated reaches the revision that the other database is on, dbsc will clear the tables in the database being created or updated and import data for all tables from the other database.
 This makes it a snap to bring in test data.

+Check out the [tutorial](https://github.com/LHCGreg/dbsc/wiki/Tutorial) to learn how to use dbsc.

 dbsc comes in different flavors for different database engines. dbsc currently supports

 * PostgreSQL (pgdbsc)